RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/48-GAL.md

 > - <sup>a</sup> 1.
 “Christ” means “Anointed One”.
 > - <sup>b</sup> 2.
 The word for “brothers” here and where context allows may also be correctly translated “brothers and sisters” or “siblings.”
 > - <sup>c</sup> 20.
-“Behold”, from “ ἰδοὺ ”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.

 ## Chapter 2